KhrystynaDubovyk/sdl_evolution/NNNN-GetSystemTime_from_mobile_navigation_app.md

 ## Motivation

-This will allow to start secured Navigation streaming even head unit system time is down by some reason.
+This will allow to start secured Navigation streaming even head unit system time is down by some reason at this time.

 Resolved Problems with the approach :

-    SDL requires real system time (based on current time zone which is provided by head unit system) for security certificate validation in order to start secured service In current implementation SDL can start non-secured services ONLY if head unit GPS does not work/unavailable by some reason
+    SDL requires real system time (based on current time zone which is provided by head unit system) for security certificate validation in order to start secured service In current implementation SDL can start non-secured services ONLY if head unit can not provide system time by some reason

 ## Proposed solution